zedwards1/final_poc/README.md

-# final_poc
+# Sample Node.js application

-Web application for CPE 580 final project.
+This repository is a sample Node.js application for Docker's documentation.